elfaizamine/loan_default_prediction/README.md

 With this version of Project, current kaggle score is 0.7422

+The role of this repository is to showcase a useful structure for supervised learning projects and need further feature enriching.

 Project Organization
 ------------

     ├── main.py                             <- Script to run to clean data, generate features, train model, predict on test data and generate kaggle submission file
+    │
+    ├── Feature_selection.ipynb             <- Feature selection notebook that compares between boruta algorithm and genetic algorithm.
     │
     ├── src                                 <- Source code for use in this project.
 (All important code is in this file) │   ├── __init__.py                     <- Makes src a Python module